Zebra2711/rofi/doc/rofi.1.markdown

 `-theme` *filename*

-Path to the new theme file format.
-This overrides the old theme settings.
+Path to theme file, or name of an installed theme.
+See **rofi-theme(5)** manpage on how themes are resolved.

 `-theme-str` *string*